2. Dear Sir or Madam

 9. Make us care

 Show readers why this is of interest to them.
 Why should they spend time on our request?
 Know your audience.
-Don’t waste time with frivolous requests.
+If you write effective emails, you won’t waste their time with frivolous requests.

 Example: We are making this offer because you asked us to alert you about new dates.